Psychological Tactics of Manipulation

 Agreeableness

 People who score high in agreeableness are more likely to use pleasure induction and reason to get what they want.
-These two manipulation tactics are some of the most ethical; they convince people that they will get something positive out of taking certain actions.
+These two manipulation tactics are some of the most ethical; they convince people they will get something positive out of certain actions.

 Conscientiousness